-- Pause video at 6:36 - Steps to making your own wind vane: - 1.
+- Pause video at 6:59 - Steps to making your own wind vane: - 1.
 Cut-out a circle of cardboard 20cm in diameter - 2.
 Write North, South, East, and West on the relevant locations of the cardboard - 3.
-Cut a notch into one end of the straw. - 4.
-Cut an arrow out of thicker paper, then slip it into the slit on the straw. - 5.
-Cut a small hole in the centre of the cardboard, and stick the tip of the pencil into the hole. - 6.
+Write north-east, south-east, south-west & north-west on the relevant locations of the cardboard - 4.
+Cut a notch into one end of the straw. - 5.
+Cut an arrow out of thicker paper, then slip it into the slit on the straw. - 6.
+Cut a small hole in the centre of the cardboard, and stick the tip of the pencil into the hole. - 7.
 Use a pin to fasten the straw to the top of the eraser.
 Make sure it's centred.
-You may also want to wiggle the pin back-and-forth a bit to make sure the arrow can spin easily. - 7.
+You may also want to wiggle the pin back-and-forth a bit to make sure the arrow can spin easily. - 8.
 Find north using a compass and the find the other inter-cardinal directions - Once students have completed making wind vane they can head outside to practice using them

-DEBRIEF/FAREWELL:
+Debrief/Farewell: